mr-nfamous/ungop/readme.md

     it will be a typedef of.
 E.g. arm's __fp16 or when the AVX-512FP16 x86 extension is supported, _Float16.
-    Otherwise, flt16_t will be a unique, single element homogeneous 16 bit unsigned integer aggregate.
+    Otherwise, flt16_t will be a unique, single element homogeneous 16 bit unsigned integer aggregate type.

     ‡ 128 bit operations are provisionally available.
-If the __int128 type is supported it is used, otherwise, a unique, two element 64 bit integer aggregate is used whose Lo and Hi members represents the least and most significant 64 bits, respectively.
-If the target has hardware support for a quadruple precision IEEE 754 float, whichever C type is equivalent is used.
-    Otherwise, a unique, double element homogeneous 64 bit aggregate is used.
+That is, if the target supports __int128 or a binary128 based long double, operations are available for those types.
+    Otherwise, the corresponding int type will be defined as a unique, two element 64 bit integer aggregate, while the float type will be a unique floating point aggregate type composed of two doubles.
+In both cases, the Lo member may be used to access the value's least significant 64 bits and the Hi member its most significant 64 bits.
+128 bit operations are *not* available in the generic API.

-    ‡‡ Hosted 64 bit C implementations will have either 32 bit int AND long or 64 bit long and llong. the lu and li suffixes are reserved in the former for long and in the latter for llong.
-This allows values to be compatible with the generic operation.
-IMPORTANT NOTE: some operations return a value of a different width than the first operand.
-E.g. cvduli is the type specific name of "convert signed long to unsigned 64 bit int"; if long and llong are both 64 bits, cvduli will return a value of type ulong, i.e. uint64_t, NOT ullong.
+    ‡‡ Hosted 64 bit C implementations will have either a 32 bit int AND long or 64 bit long and llong. the 'lu' and 'li' suffixes are reserved in the former for long and in the latter for llong.
+This allows values of these types to be compatible with the generic operation.
+However, be aware that unless explicitly stated, when an operation results in a value of a different size, its type is always the lowest ranked type with that width.
+E.g. if long and llong are both 64 bit, the return type of add2wi is long since it has lower rank than long long.
+    When the result width doesn't change, the return type is always identical unless otherwise specified.
+E.g. xorslu on the same LP64 based target returns a ullong.

     ‡‡‡ The 128 bit numeric types presently have no SIMD vector implementations.